-Blind Assignment Marking Pilot
+Blind Assignment Marking

-In Trimester 1 of 2024, the UNE School of Law will be running a pilot of blind assignment marking.
 Blind assignment marking is a process where the identity of the student is concealed from the marker during the evaluation process.
-The trial aims to enhance the transparency and objectivity of our assignment procedures.
-Students will be asked to ensure that their name and student number does not appear anywhere within their assignment or the file name.
+Your unit coordinator will decide whether blind marking is appropriate for your assessment tasks.
+Blind marking aims to enhance the transparency and objectivity of our assignment procedures.
+If your assignment is going to be blind marked, your unit coordinator will ask students to ensure that their name does not appear anywhere within their assignment or the file name.

-To format your assignment to meet this new requirement, do not provide a title page.
+To format your assignment to meet this requirement, do not provide a title page.
 Instead, at the top of page 1, write the Unit Code, the Assignment Number and the Topic (if applicable. such as 'LAW102 Assignment 1 - Topic Option B').
-Ensure that your name and student number are not included in any footer or header with page numbers.
+Ensure that your name is not included in any footer or header with page numbers.